cmccorm8/Alt-F4-Pandemic-Game/Notebook/FinalDesignSummaryandReflection.md

 **Lessons Learned:**
 	The main lesson learned is that game development is hard and takes time to implement.
 Otherwise, there were many lessons that were learned on how to use Unity as a way to develop games.
 Unity can have a steep learning curve.
-Once learned, it becomes easier to use and devlope games.
+Once learned, it becomes easier to use and develop games.

 **Do it all over again:**
 	If we had to do it all over again, we would have more realistic goals that what we started with in the beginning.